 •Proper management and care

-•Behavioral issues like chewing, jumping, digging, fear, barking, pulling/lunging, aggression.
+•Common behavior issues like chewing, jumping, digging, barking, pulling/lunging on leash

 •Gain insight into your dog’s likes/dislikes, personality, and behavior